tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 ## TE Types YANG Diffs

-RFC Editor Note: please remove this appendix before publication.
+RFC Editor: please remove this appendix before publication.

 This section provides the diff between the YANG module in section 3.1 of {{!RFC8776}} and the YANG model revision in {{te-yang-code}}.